In full: Ong Ye Kung addresses 'false' statements on FTAs, Singapore-India CECA in Parliament

 One, the chapter makes it clear the Government’s ability to regulate immigration and foreign manpower is not affected by the agreement.
 The Government retains full rights to decide who can enter the country to live, to work, become PRs or become citizens.

-This is set out clearly in two clauses, which are commonly used in all FTAs.
-They are the second and third paragraphs of Chapter 9 of CECA, so it is hard to miss them, as you can see them on the first page:
+This is clearly set out in two clauses.
+They are standard clauses commonly found in all FTAs, and they are also the second and third paragraphs of the chapter of CECA, so it is hard to miss them, as you can see them on the first page:

 Clause 9.1.2: "This chapter shall not apply to measures pertaining to citizenship, permanent residence, or employment on a permanent basis."